 COVID-19 outbreak is anticipated to have a very high effect on the Heritage Activities subdivision.
 Local visitors make up the main markets for most industries in the subdivision.
-However, large public gatherings are currently prohibited.
 Heritage institutions such as museums, galleries and libraries are slowly beginning to reopen.
 For example, New South Wales is reopening museums without tour groups and requiring a 24-hour quarantine for returned library books.
 Heritage institutions rely largely on public funding.
 Consequently, easing restrictions are not anticipated to significantly boost revenue for free services such as libraries.
 However, museums may benefit from ticket and merchandise sales.

 Zoos and wildlife sanctuaries, which incur wage and animal feed costs even when closed to visitors, have reported that they are at risk of becoming unviable.
 Many of these businesses have largely had to rely on the JobKeeper stimulus and community donations to continue animal care.
 However, in late April, the Federal Government offered \$95 billion in support for zoos, aquariums and wildlife parks to help cover the costs of animal care and facilities upkeep.
-Zoos are beginning to reopen across the country, except for zoos in Melbourne, which is anticipated to boost revenue and help cover necessary costs such as animal care.
+Zoos have reopened across the country, except for zoos in Victoria, which is anticipated to boost revenue and help cover necessary costs such as animal care.
+Zoos in Victoria are anticipated to reopen in late October, once Victoria reaches step three of the roadmap to reopening.